-As the CMS process continues and a final groundwater remedy is selected for the Facility, a final remedy performance monitoring program will be developed, with an optimized scope of monitoring and well network appropriate for the attainment phase of a RCRA Corrective Action project.
-It is anticipated that this attainment phase program will involve a reduction in the monitoring well network, compared with the 2016 and previous CAMPs; therefore, as noted above, a key objective of the 2016 CAMP is to collect information to support the future development of the final remedy performance monitoring program, in terms of selection of wells, monitoring objectives, and performance monitoring data evaluation techniques.
+Once EPA has approved the CMS Report and a final groundwater remedy is selected for the Facility, a final remedy performance monitoring program will be developed with an optimized scope of monitoring and well network.
+It is anticipated that the optimized scope of monitoring (during both the remediation phase and the subsequent attainment phase) will involve further reduction(s) in the monitoring well network, compared with the 2017 and previous CAMPs.
+Information collected under the 2017 CAMP will be used to support the future development of the final remedy performance monitoring program, in terms of selection of wells, monitoring objectives, and performance monitoring data evaluation techniques.

-In addition to the objectives outlined above, data collected through the 2016 CAMP will also support additional data uses.
-For example, data collected through the 2016 CAMP will be used to update the conceptual and numerical groundwater models as needed and support implementation and administration of the East Valley Controlled Groundwater Area.
+In addition to the objectives outlined above, data collected through the 2017 CAMP will also support additional data uses as needed.
+For example, data collected through the 2017 CAMP may be used to update the conceptual and numerical groundwater models, and to support implementation and administration of the East Valley Controlled Groundwater Area.

-One of the principal tools that will be used to evaluate the effectiveness of the groundwater remedial measures implemented to date at the Facility will be a performance monitoring program consisting of three components: (1) water level trend analysis at wells throughout the monitoring well network, and contaminant concentration trend analysis at selected wells in contaminant source areas on the former smelter and near the leading edge of the selenium plume; (2) contaminant plume stability analysis in areas downgradient of the former smelter boundary; and (3) contaminant mass flux analysis using the calibrated numerical groundwater flow and fate and transport model.
-These analyses are intended to address CAMP Objectives [1] through [4] listed above, and will be conducted using groundwater data collected under this 2016 CAMP and in previous years.
+One of the principal tools that will be used to evaluate the effectiveness of the groundwater remedial measures implemented to date at the Facility will be a performance monitoring program consisting of the following components: (1) water level trend analysis at wells throughout the monitoring well network; (2) contaminant concentration trend analysis at selected wells in contaminant source areas on the former smelter and near the leading edges of the arsenic and selenium plumes; and (3) contaminant plume stability analysis in the former smelter area, and in areas downgradient of the former smelter boundary.
+These analyses are intended to address CAMP Objectives [1] through [3] listed above, and will be conducted using groundwater data collected under this 2017 CAMP and in previous years.
 A detailed discussion of the performance monitoring data evaluation methods, including the monitoring wells selected for the performance monitoring, is presented in Section 2.

-The multi-year CAMP Program is one component of the CMS currently being implemented at the Facility by the Custodial Trust.
-The 2016 CAMP details the CAMP Program objectives and monitoring activities for the current year, and fulfills requirements of the First Modification to the 1998 RCRA Consent Decree (U.S. District Court, 2012).
-The 2016 groundwater and surface water CAMP is structured as follows:
+The multi-year CAMP Program has informed the design of IMs and CMS evaluations conducted by the Custodial Trust.
+The 2017 CAMP details the CAMP Program objectives and monitoring activities for the current year, and fulfills requirements of the First Modification to the 1998 RCRA Consent Decree (U.S. District Court, 2012).
+The 2017 groundwater and surface water CAMP is structured as follows:

-- Section 1.0 Introduction: - Section 2.0 Remediation Phase Performance Monitoring Data Evaluation Program; - Section 3.0 Sampling Locations and Frequency; - Section 4.0 Sampling Methods; - Section 5.0 Sample Handling and Documentation; - Section 6.0 Laboratory Analytical Procedures and Reporting; and - Section 7.0 References.
+- Section 1.0 Introduction; - Section 2.0 Remediation Phase Performance Monitoring Data Evaluation Program; - Section 3.0 Sampling Locations and Frequency; - Section 4.0 Sampling Methods; - Section 5.0 Sample Handling and Documentation; - Section 6.0 Laboratory Analytical Procedures and Reporting; and - Section 7.0 References.